croquet/croquet-for-unity-demolition/README.md

 * `unity/Assets/Scenes/` - the `mainDemolition` scene, along with the `SessionChooser` scene (explained below) that allows a group of players to agree on a session number to join together.
 * `unity/Assets/CroquetJS/` - JavaScript source for building the Croquet side of the game.
 You can edit the code under this directory to change the game's behaviour.

+# Questions
+Please feel free to ask questions on our [discord](https://croquet.io/discord).

 # Setup
 To setup the project take the following steps